Medicare Supplement Insurance (Medigap) has a six-month open enrollment period (OEP). Your Medigap open enrollment period begins when you are both:

 - Enrolled in Medicare Part B

-Unlike the Medicare OEP that happens once every year, you have only one Medicare Supplement OEP.
+You have only one Medicare Supplement Insurance open enrollment period.
 If you get Medicare Part B before you turn 65, your Medigap Open Enrollment Period starts the first day of the month you turn 65.
 If you delay enrolling in Medicare Part B until after you turn 65, your Medigap OEP automatically starts the month you enroll in Medicare Part B.

-Purchasing a Medicare Supplement insurance policy during your Medicare Supplement OEP provides several consumer protections.
+Purchasing a Medicare Supplement insurance policy during your Medicare Supplement open enrollment period provides several consumer protections.
 During your Medigap Open Enrollment Period, you have the following protections:

 - Medigap insurance companies cannot deny you coverage.